FlynneasLtd/Phocas_Terraform/README.md

 # Phocas Terraform
 Download the latest version of Terraform for Windows/Linux using Python

 This repo contains scripts to download the lastest stable release of Terraform, schedule the script and backup the existing file retaining its version name.
-The testing machine was Windows 11 Pro.
+The testing machine was Windows 11 Pro using Python 3.10
 Please see below a description of the task.

 ## Problem